Farial-mahmod/NumberTest/README.md

 # NumberTest
-Testing the nature of any given integer number in Dart (Flutter) .
+Testing the nature of any given integer number in Dart (Flutter), including the number types such as:

+1. Even or Odd
+2. Positive or Negative
+3. Prime or Not

 ## Available on Flutter's pub.dev :